adityanigam14/Literacy-Classifier-for-Indian-Populations/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.
-For major changes, kindly discuss with the repository maintainers first.

 ---